-Cable joined the Seahawks staff on January 18, 2011, after spending four years with the Oakland Raiders, serving two-plus years as head coach.
+Cable joined the Seahawks staff on January 18, 2011, after spending four years with the Oakland Raiders, serving the last two-plus years as head coach.

 In collaboration with offensive coordinator Darrell Bevell, the two spearheaded Seattle’s rushing attack to become the best since the 2011 season.
-Behind his lines, the Seahawks running game ranks first in the NFL with 9,285 rush yards since 2011, posted 100-plus team rushing yards in 48 of its last 57 games, including a current 11-game streak that ranks second in franchise history.
+Behind his lines, the Seahawks running game ranks first in the NFL with 13,144 rush yards since 2011, and had a franchise-record 25-game streak of 100-plus rushing yards from 2014-15.

-A Pro Bowler for the fourth-consecutive season, Lynch totaled a career-high 17 touchdowns in 2014 (career-high 13 rush, career high four rec.) and added 1,306 yards on 280 carries.
+A Pro Bowler for the fourth-consecutive season, RB Marshawn Lynch totaled a career-high 17 touchdowns in 2014 (career-high 13 rush, career-high four rec.) and added 1,306 yards on 280 carries.

-The Seahawks once again ranked in the top five in rushing in 2013, averaging 136.8 ypg to rank fourth in the NFL.
-Center Max Unger earned a Pro Bowl nod for the second-consecutive season in helping Lynch to another Pro Bowl season with 1,257 yards and 14 total touchdowns (12 rush, two rec.) on 301 carries.
+The Seahawks once again ranked in the top-five in rushing in 2013, averaging 136.8 ypg to rank fourth in the NFL.
+C Max Unger and T Russell Okung earned Pro Bowl nods for the second-consecutive season in helping Lynch to another Pro Bowl season with 1,257 yards and 14 total touchdowns (12 rush, two rec.) on 301 carries.

 In Super Bowl XLVIII’s win over Denver, Seattle’s rushing attacked gained 135 yards on 29 carries and recorded one touchdown.

-Sticking with its offensive identity of running the ball, Cable’s 2012 line was led by first-team All-Pro and Pro Bowl center Unger and Pro Bowl LT Russell Okung, finishing the season as the league’s fourth-youngest starting offensive line.
-Seattle’s rushing attack ranked third in the NFL with 2,579 yards led by first-team All-Pro and Pro Bowl running back Lynch.
+Sticking with its offensive identity of running the ball, Cable’s 2012 line was led by first-team All-Pro and Pro Bowler Unger and Pro Bowler Okung, finishing the season as the league’s fourth-youngest starting offensive line.
+Seattle’s rushing attack ranked third in the NFL with 2,579 yards led by first-team All-Pro and Pro Bowler Lynch.
 Lynch set career-highs in carries (315), yards (1,590, 3rd NFL), average gain (5.0, 4th NFL) and most yards from scrimmage (1,786, 4th NFL).
-He also scored the third-most rushing touchdowns of his career with 11 and set the franchise’s highest yards per carry average (11.64, 11 for 128) vs. Arizona (12/9).
+He also scored the third-most rushing touchdowns of his career with 11 and set the franchise’s highest yards per carry average (11.64, 11 for 128) vs. Arizona.

 Cable was named the 17th head coach of the Oakland Raiders on February 3, 2009.
 He served as the interim head coach for 12 games of the 2008 season following the announcement on September 30, 2008, and led the Raiders to victories in the campaign’s final two games.